humanmade/altis-cms/docs/branding.md

 5. Publish your changes.

 #### Configuration option
 You can use the `favicon-icon` configuration option to provide a project root relative path to an image file.
-Using this option will override the CMS option.

 ```json
 {